 Fort Atkinson is a somewhat small city located in the state of Wisconsin.
 With a population of 12,426 people and six constituent neighborhoods, Fort Atkinson is the 66th largest community in Wisconsin.

+Fort Atkinson is a somewhat ethnically-diverse city.
 The people who call Fort Atkinson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Atkinson residents report their race to be White, followed by Asian.
 Fort Atkinson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.39% of the city’s residents.
-Important ancestries of people in Fort Atkinson include Irish, Norwegian, Polish, and English.
+People of Hispanic or Latino origin account for 13.32% of the city’s residents.
+Important ancestries of people in Fort Atkinson include Irish, Polish, Norwegian, and English.

 The most common language spoken in Fort Atkinson is English.
 Other important languages spoken here include Spanish and Other Indo-European.